GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 Sensitivity default radius
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Default radius of sensitivity bubbles when not specified for species
+You can define radius of sensitivity areas when not specified for species :

 .. md-tab-set::
     :name: sensitivity-default-radius-tabs